AntoineRichard/OmniLRS/README.md

 ### Docker Installation

 Before we install the simulation, please follow the procedure [here](https://docs.omniverse.nvidia.com/isaacsim/latest/installation/install_container.html) to install all the required components to install IsaacSim in a docker container.

+> [!TIP]
-You will need an [nvcr.io](https://catalog.ngc.nvidia.com/) account.
+> You will need an [nvcr.io](https://catalog.ngc.nvidia.com/) account.

 Once you're all set, the use following to build the image:
 ```bash
 ./omnilrs.docker/build_docker.sh
 ```